Scaling Playbook12 min readLast reviewed

 That is what good Google Ads dropshipping looks like at day 60.
 The full playbook continues into the Google Ads dropshipping playbook from 200+ accounts for the structural moves at year one.

-The starting move is the store itself.
-Get phase 1 right and the rest of the playbook works.
-Get phase 1 wrong and no clever bidding will save you.
+The starting move is the store itself and the feed.
+Get the feed lean and well-optimised, keep it to one market, price competitively, and the rest of the playbook works.
+Get those wrong and no clever bidding will save you.